spring-media/la-metrics-discovery/README.md

 # metrics-discovery
-can be used in a monitoring systems like nagios or zabbix to discover items on aws
+Can be used in a monitoring systems like nagios or zabbix to discover items on aws

+#### Installing
+	go get github.com/mrsn/metrics-discovery

 #### Discover ELBs

-	./main -aws-region eu-central-1 -discovery ELB
+	metrics-discovery -aws-region eu-central-1 -discovery ELB